 TELL 477R is the seventh course leading to the ESL endorsement.
-The credit for this course is attached to each of the six video-anchored courses: Upon completion of these courses, practicing teachers are awarded the four practicum credits.
+The credit for this course is attached to the six video-anchored courses: On completing these courses, practicing teachers are awarded the four practicum credits.
 Teacher candidates are awarded these credits at the completion of their student teaching.

 Course Description for Teacher Candidates

-The course includes having the candidate observe other teachers and having other teachers observe the candidate, using NCATE/TESOL criteria.
+During this course each candidate observes other teachers and other teachers observe the candidate, considering NCATE/TESOL criteria.
 Observations include planning, teaching, and assessing lessons that correlate with the core curriculum in content areas; meeting TESOL K-12 goals and NCATE standards, as well as the CREDE Standards for Effective Pedagogy; and completing a reflective journal of the teaching experience.
-At least four ESL students must be in the classroom, and an ESL endorsed teacher will be available for mentoring.
+At least four ESL students must be in the classroom, and an ESL-endorsed teacher will be available for mentoring.
 (The grading scale is as follows: A=94+, A-=90+, B+=85+, B=80+, B-=75+.)
-The required text, Packet of TELL Frameworks Posters, is available at the BYU Bookstore.
+The required text, Packet of TELL Frameworks Posters , is available at the BYU Bookstore.

 Student Checklist (2 points each)

 - Two observations of other teachers, each accompanied by a 1-2 page typewritten reflection using the criteria below

 - Copies of two 1-2 page typewritten reflections on the candidate's teaching, completed by a BYU supervisor or colleague using the criteria below

 - One unit or five lesson plans, typewritten using the Instructional Plan format, with cognitive, social/affective, and linguistic goals and objectives

 - Five samples of assessments that correspond to the unit (teacher prepared with student evidence)

 - A reflective log of at least ten typewritten entries, showing how you attended to each of the criteria below during your practicum (see sample)